Crewe Diesel TMD: LNWR Heritage

 LNWR Heritage a heritage rail restoration company owned by the Royal Scot Locomotive and General Trust moved to the site in early 2015, transferring much of their operation from their former base north of the railway station at Crewe Heritage Centre.

 Leasing several of the roads inside the main building, LNWR Heritage can make use of 5 and 45 ton cranes, heavy lifting jacks, pit roads and dedicated workshop and paint shop facilities, aimed at providing a permanent base for their heritage rail engineering work for many years to come.

+Steam Locomotives on Site

 Future

 It is planned that further developments on the site will include the construction of a dedicated boilershop, to be used by LNWR Heritage, for the overhaul of steam locomotive boilers.
 Locomotive Storage Ltd will also oversee the construction of a two road, roughly 250m long shed to allow the under-cover storage of carriages and other vehicles at the site.

 These developments will likely see changes to the current track layout at the site.